 Hospitality Management ATC

 Students enrolled in the Hospitality Management ATC for 51 credits will receive relevant and industry-driven instruction in management processes directly aligned to the hospitality industry.
 This degree provides professional technical hands-on instruction combined with up-to-date theory provided by some of the leading experts in the industry.
-The AAS option begins with the “Semester of Exploration” and leads through “Pathways” to emphasis in areas of concentration such as Hospitality Management, Culinary Arts, and Hotel/Resort Management.
+The AAS option begins with the “Semester of Exploration” and leads through “Pathways” to emphasize areas of concentration such as Culinary/Food and Beverage Management, and Hotel/Resort Management, and Events and Facilities Management.
 The unique delivery aspect of the Hospitality Management program not only focuses on technical skills, but also incorporates the vital business and marketing “Owner Mindset” with industry design components, management fundamentals, and ethics to give the students the knowledge to be successful and DO MORE.

 Pathways